wellcometrust/pathways/README.md

 Once you've cloned the repo, navigate to the folder in terminal and run `npm install`

+When that's finished run `grunt && grunt watch` and leave the terminal tab open to start the task runner on the project.

 ### Pathways - A guide